-This concerns the fee charged to shareholders upon the purchase or sale of shares in the Sub-fund.
-The fee is calculated as a percentage markup or markdown on the net asset value per share, serves to protect the existing shareholders of the Sub-fund and is beneficial to the Sub-fund.
+This concerns the fee charged to participants upon the purchase or sale of participations in the Fund.
+The fee is calculated as a percentage markup or markdown on the net asset value per participation, serves to protect the existing participants of the Fund and is beneficial to the Fund.

 The actual percentage of the subscription and redemption fee can fluctuate and is published on the manager's website.
-This percentage may be changed without prior notice if the manager deems it necessary to protect the existing shareholders of the Sub-fund.
+This percentage may be changed without prior notice if the manager deems it necessary to protect the existing participants of the Fund.